kyoshuske/multiServer/README.md

 > [!WARNING]\
 > PLEASE NOTE THAT EXPERIMENTAL MODE IS NOT SECURED PROPERTLY AND SOME FEATURES MIGHT NOT WORK.
-> USE EXPERIMENTAL MODE RESPONSIBLY
+> USE EXPERIMENTAL MODE AT YOUR OWN RISK
 # Preview
 ![multiServer](assets/github-banner.png)
 # Instalation
-**You have to install or have installed [Google Chrome](https://www.google.com/intl/en_en/chrome "Google Chrome instalation page") to run app's gui**.
+**You have to have installed [Google Chrome](https://www.google.com/intl/en_en/chrome "Google Chrome instalation page") in order to run app**.

 Copy and paste code below into the **command prompt**.
-Than follow the instalation process. (i know its a bad way to make installer)
+Than follow the instalation process. (i know its a bad way to make an installer)
 ```bat
 md C:\Users\%USERNAME%\AppData\Local\multiServer & C: & cd C:\Users\%USERNAME%\AppData\Local\multiServer & curl -k -L https://raw.githubusercontent.com/kyoshuske/multiServer/main/installer.bat -o in.bat & powershell Start -File "in.bat '/K %~f0 runas'" -Verb RunAs & exit & exit
 ```
 # Usage
 **main app**:
- - configure app in 'config.yml' and 'servers.yml' (you can read about configuration [here](#configuration))
+ - configure app in config.yml and servers in servers.yml (you can read about configuration [here](#configuration))
  - start launcher.exe
  - when app loads start servers that you want
- - you can also open log files by clicking document icons on the left
+ - you can also open log files for each server by clicking document icons on the left

 **packer**: (python script that converts .yml config into .cmd file)
- - configure servers in 'server.yml' and 'config.yml'
+ - configure servers in server.yml and config.yml
- - start launcher.exe with this one parameter: "packer.py" ("launcher.exe" "packer.py")
+ - start launcher.exe with this parameter: 'packer.py'
- - now entire configuration should be packed into .cmd file in '.\.multiServer\starts'
+ - now entire configuration should be packed into .cmd file in ...\.multiServer\starts

 # Configuration